Benchmark tool

 Accredited Software

-There are currently four software tools accredited for use under NatHERS for demonstrating compliance to NCC 2019, all are based on the CSIRO calculation engine, Chenath (v3.21):
+Software tools accredited for use under NatHERS for demonstrating compliance to NCC 2022 are based on the CSIRO calculation engine, Chenath (v3.22 or 3.23).
+These are listed at Software updates.

 Key modelling inputs